r-eifler/IPEXCO-backend/README.md

-# Iterative Planning Tool with Explanations - BACKEND
+# IPEXCO - Iterative Planning Tool with Explanations of Conflicts- BACKEND

 TODO